Erzangel/kube-trino-bigdata-ece/project_report.md

 2. [Deploying basic Kubernetes services (CNI)](./docs/2-basic-kubernetes-services.md)
 3. [Deploying MinIO to provide object storage](./docs/3-minio-object-storage.md)
 4. [Deploying Trino to perform distributed computation](./docs/4-trino-processing.md)

+Be sure to check out each documentation file linked just above, as it contains extensive notes about our understanding of each technology!
+It also contains the steps we performed to implement a given step.

 ## List of problems encountered